thelinuxlich/botkit-storage-rethinkdb/README.md

 ## Usage

+You should have three tables already created in your RethinkDB database: botkit_teams, botkit_users and botkit_channels.

 Just require `botkit-storage-rethinkdb` and pass it a [rethinkdbdash config object](https://github.com/neumino/rethinkdbdash#importing-the-driver).
 Then pass the returned storage when creating your Botkit controller.
 Botkit will do the rest.